Chase Court is just southwest of the intersection of Hemphill and Allen streets.

 In 1888 the Fort Worth Board of Trade, of which Chase was president, published this curio: a booklet promoting Fort Worth entitled The Capitalist, a parody of Gilbert and Sullivan’s 1885 The Mikado.
 Chase’s Merchants’ Bank advertised in the booklet.

 But in 1891 Chase’s bank filed suits against him and others totaling $108,000 ($2.7 million today).
-This Jake Johnson (who lived a half-block from Chase) also was a proprietor of the Palais Royal Saloon on Main Street in 1896, so he probably was the gambler-racehorse owner Jake Johnson who was the only witness to the Short-Courtright gunfight in 1887.
-Short worked at the Palais Royal in his later years.
+The Jake Johnson mentioned in this article (who lived a half-block from Chase) also was a proprietor of the Palais Royal Saloon on Main Street in 1896, so he probably was the gambler-racehorse owner Jake Johnson who was the only witness to the Short-Courtright gunfight in 1887.
+Luke Short worked at the Palais Royal in his later years.
 Clip is from the November 11 Dallas Morning News.

 Edwin E. Chase never saw Chase Court.
 As the 1890s advanced he lost his fortune and fell into debt.
 On July 24, 1893 the heavily insured Chase mansion was damaged by fire.
 Clip is from the July 25 Gazette.

-The damaged Chase house was rebuilt about 1900 as an eight-room, two-story stone house.
+The fire-damaged Chase house was rebuilt about 1900 as an eight-room, two-story stone house.
 (Photo from UTA Libraries.)